morungos/morungos.github.io/gallery.md

 ---

 Here are a sampling of some of my favourite photographs.
-Most were taken when out hiking in my local wildernesses.
+Most were taken when out hiking or spending time in my local wildernesses, on the edge of Halifax, Nova Scotia.

 ## Birds

 {% include gallery-category.html category='birds' %}

+## Otters

+{% include gallery-category.html category='otters' %}

-## Squirrels
+## Places

-{% include gallery-category.html category='squirrels' %}
+{% include gallery-category.html category='places' %}

 {% include image-copyright.html %}